Dylanalwaysnguyen/introduction-to-github22/index.md

 ---
-title: Welcome to my blog
+title: Welcome to Dylan's blog of life
 ---

-theme: minima